a-porte/formation/learn-terraform-aws/README.md

 Can use a provider API to gather some information, for example an AMI id

 ### External
-Can aquire data coming for example from a script Should be a last resort option because it creates dependencies outside Terraform e.g. using an external script to change a resource's name :
+Can acquire data coming for example from a script Should be a last resort option because it creates dependencies outside Terraform e.g. using an external script to change a resource's name :
 ![external_data](captures/external%20data.png)

+### Modules
+A module his some kind of library, used to slice config in order to reuse it and to avoid code duplication A module is composed of
+- a folder
+  - `main.tf`
+  - `outputs.tf` if need be
+  - `variables.tf` is need be

+A module must be declared in order to be used, plus `terraform init` is mandatory in order to import it Modules can be found online.

 ## Terraform documentation
 https://developer.hashicorp.com/terraform/language